Velingrad: Kamenitsa

-Economy and infastructure
+Economy and infrastructure

 Economy

 The structure and development of the economy in Velingrad is largely determined by the available natural resources and long-standing traditions.
 The main structural economic sectors are the timber and wood processing industry, tourism, small and medium-sized enterprises and agriculture.
 Some leading and traditional industries of 10-15 years ago - mechanical engineering, chemical industry, marble mining and processing, wood board production are no longer functioning as a result of the transition to a market economy and privatisation.
 Only the chemical industry plant Crystal and mechanical engineering plant Kentavar have survived.
 The GDP in 1998 amounted to 45 million dollars and by this indicator the municipality ranks 51st among the municipalities in Bulgaria.
 GDP per capita for the same period was BGN 2 719.

 The sectors of industrial production include: timber and wood processing, furniture manufacturing, machine building, cosmetics and chemical products manufacturing, marble processing, mineral water bottling, tailoring, carpet making.

 In the industrial enterprises, net sales revenues have increased continuously over the last five years.